Blessing-Enakpodia/Google-Data-Analytics-Capstone-Project--Cyclistic/README.md

 ![](gda3.PNG)

 # Data Analysis
-The full codes used for indepth analysis can be found [here](GDA_cyclystic_capstone_project)
+ALL codes used for indepth analysis can be found [here](GDA_cyclystic_capstone_project)

-1. How does the total number of rides vary between different user types?
+**1. How does the total number of rides vary between different user types?**

 ![](gda4.PNG)   ![](gda4.1.PNG)
 From the above we can see that majority of Cyclistic users are Anuual member and the main focus is converting the 40% who are casual members to annual members.

-2. How are rides distributed throughout the week among Cyclistic users?
+**2. How are rides distributed throughout the week among Cyclistic users?**

 ![](gda5.PNG)   ![](gda5.1.PNG)

-3. What is the monthly distribution pattern of rides among Cyclistic users?
+**3. What is the monthly distribution pattern of rides among Cyclistic users?**

 ![](gda6.PNG)   ![](gda6.1.PNG)

-4. What is the daily distribution pattern of rides among Cyclistic users?
+**4. What is the daily distribution pattern of rides among Cyclistic users?**

 ![](gda7.PNG)   ![](gda7.1.PNG)

-5. What is the average duration of rides taken by Cyclistic users?
+**5. What is the average duration of rides taken by Cyclistic users?**

 ![](gda8.PNG)   ![](gda8.1.PNG)

-6. Which bike type is most preferred by Cyclistic users?
+**6. Which bike type is most preferred by Cyclistic users?**

 ![](gda9.PNG)   ![](gda9.1.PNG)